bitcraze/crazyflie-lib-python/README.md

 communicate with and control a Crazyflie quadcopter.
 For instance the [cfclient][cfclient] Crazyflie PC client uses the cflib.

 See [below](#platform-notes) for platform specific instruction.
-For more info see our [wiki](http://wiki.bitcraze.se/ "Bitcraze Wiki").
+For more info see our [documentation](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/).

 ## Development